-- 231. The limit will continue to include both Ministers and Deputy Ministers.
+- 235. It will be necessary for a future Welsh Government, at the time of using such a power, to publicly justify why circumstances necessitate that the number of Ministers should be increased beyond 17.
+The effect of such secondary legislation would be permanent.
+Once the power has been exercised to increase the limit within the permitted range, that will become the statutory limit for that Senedd and all future Seneddau, unless and until the power is exercised to increase the limit again, up to a maximum of 19). - 236.
+The limit will continue to include both Ministers and Deputy Ministers.
 The limit will also continue to not include the Offices of the First Minister and Counsel General.
 This means that the effective limit on the total size of the Welsh Government will rise from fourteen to nineteen (i.e. including the First Minister and Counsel General).
-In addition, the exercise of the power could see the limit rise to twenty-one in the future. - 232.
+In addition, the exercise of the power could see the limit rise to twentyone in the future. - 237.
 The Bill makes no changes to the roles or functions of Welsh Ministers or Deputy Ministers.